BrynMawrCollege/TIDES/README.md

 ### Materials for Computational Skill Development in Physics

-Learning Modules are in the pdf folder, and the related IPython notebooks are in the notebook folder.
+The IPython notebooks are in the notebook folder.
 Please feel free to download and use any of the materials.
-A good starting place is the Module Dependency Tree which displays how the modules are sequenced.
+A good starting place is the Module Dependency Tree (in this folder) which displays how the modules are sequenced.

 If you do use the materials, we have two requests.